Eversmile Dental Provides Care

 Some children may need to see a dentist before their first routine check-up.
 If you notice any of the signs below, it may be time to book a visit:

-If you notice any of these signs, bringing your child in for a visit can help you understand what’s going on and what options are available.
+If you notice any of these signs, bringing your child in for a visit may help you understand what’s going on and what options are available.

 Can I get help if I can’t afford dental treatment for my child?